Diving into the World of Kani: The Sweet Star of Sushi 🍣

 Notes

-Add other ingredients like cream cheese or fish to your sushi roll.
-Please keep your hands wet when handling the sushi rice to prevent it from sticking.
+You can add other ingredients like cream cheese or different types of fish to your sushi roll.
+Make sure to keep your hands wet when handling the sushi rice to prevent it from sticking.

-Learn more about Traditional Kani Sushi Roll Recipes or other recipes.
+Learn more about 🍣 Traditional Kani Sushi Roll Recipe or discover other recipes.

 Understanding Kani: The Sushi Ingredient